zio/zio/microsite/src/main/tut/datatypes/io.md

   IO.syncException(FileUtils.readFileToByteArray(new File(name)))
 ```

-Alternately, `syncThrowable` will catch all `Throwable`, not just exceptions.
+Alternately, `sync` will catch all `Throwable`, not just exceptions.
 Finally, the `syncCatch` method is more general, allowing you to catch and optionally translate any type of `Throwable` into a custom error type:

 ```tut:silent
 import java.io.IOException